zengrh3/zengrh3.github.io/_news/announcement_3.md

 related_posts: false
 ---

-our team mentored students from the Undergraduate Research Internship Program (UGRIP) on a project focused on news media profiling.
+Our team mentored students from the Undergraduate Research Internship Program (UGRIP) on a project focused on news media profiling.